-For administrative and engineering employees, new-hire training, second-year training, and third-year training are conducted for all employees under a system that constantly monitors employees through their first three years.
+For staff employees, new-hire training, second-year training, and third-year training are conducted for all employees under a system that constantly monitors employees through their first three years.
 For employees in their fourth year after joining the company, and employees up through department manager level, we conduct senior staff, team leader, new manager, and other types of training in a continuous fashion by job level.
 We also perform training to prepare people for top management positions in the future.

 For employees in skilled labor departments, we conduct new-hire training, third-year training, and fifth-year training for all employees under a system that constantly monitors employees through their first five years.
-Employees in their sixth year of service attend mid-level leadership, supervisor, mid-level supervisor, senior supervisor, and other training required depending on job level.
+Employees in their sixth year of service attend senior employee, assistant foreman, senior assistant foreman, foreman, general foreman, and other training required depending on job level.